 Note: Please see the VOC Reference List for the research that informed the development of these standards.

-Note:For information about changes made in the 2020 Edition, please see the VOC Crosswalk.

 VOC 1: Person-Centered Logic Model

 The organization implements a program logic model that describes how resources and program activities will support the achievement of positive outcomes.